Feyerabend/cc/ch06/sec6.4.2/README.md

 ## Code Reviews from Other Angles

-I have long advocated for the integration of the humanities and technology;
+There is a particular pleasure in observing how ideas travel between domains that are too often kept apart.
+For years, I have argued for a deliberate entanglement of the humanities and technology--a conviction so central that it found its way into my company’s name: Set Lonnert Humanities and Technology.
-in fact, it’s right there in my company name: *Set Lonnert Humanities and Technology*.
+It is therefore hardly surprising that one of the most fertile meeting grounds between these worlds emerges--as I perceive it--in a practice as seemingly technical, and yet profoundly human, as the *code review*.

-It likely comes as no surprise, then, that one way to bridge these two worlds is through *code reviews*.
-Here are a few angles to explore.
+As *Large Language Models* continue to soften the boundary between natural language and code, we find ourselves compelled to reconsider how we communicate.

-As *Large Language Models* (LLMs) blur the boundaries between natural language and code, we could/should look to the humanities for better ways to communicate with both machines and humans.
-We can draw from long-standing traditions of literary critique, peer review, and adversarial discourse to bring a deeper level of reflection to the way we review code.
+Not only with machines, but with one another.
+In this shifting landscape, the humanities offer more than ornament or analogy; they offer intellectual tools honed over centuries.
+Traditions of literary critique, scholarly peer review, and even adversarial discourse provide frameworks for reflection, interpretation, and judgment that can deepen the way we evaluate software.

 ### Code Review as Peer Review

-At a structural level, code review functions much like peer review in academia.
+Seen from a structural vantage point, code review bears a striking resemblance to academic peer review.
+Both are rituals of scrutiny performed before a work is released into the world, designed to elevate quality, expose blind spots, uphold ommunal standards, and cultivate trust.
+In science, the artefact under examination is the *research paper* Its claims are woven from theory, evidence, and interpretation, its weaknesses often lurking in conceptual gaps or methodological frailties.
-Both processes share fundamental purposes: they seek to enhance the quality of work before it is published or merged, uncover errors that the original creator might overlook, uphold community standards, facilitate the sharing of unspoken knowledge, and build legitimacy and trust among participants.
-In the scientific realm, the core artefact under scrutiny is a research paper, where the key claims revolve around theoretical or empirical insights, and potential flaws often stem from conceptual gaps, methodological weaknesses, or interpretive missteps.
-By contrast, in software development, the artefact is the code itself, with claims centered on functionality, performance, or maintainability, and errors typically manifesting as logical inconsistencies, architectural flaws, or semantic ambiguities.
+In software development, the artefact is the *code itself*.
+The code advance claims about functionality, performance, and maintainability, with flaws revealing as logical fractures, architectural misjudgments, or semantic uncertainties.
-Ultimately, in both domains, reviewers go beyond mere verification of accuracy;
+Yet in both domains, the reviewer’s task extends beyond the mere verification of correctness.
+What is assessed is not simply whether the work functions, but whether it coheres, with norms, with expectations, with the shared understanding of a community.

-they assess how well the work fits within an established framework of norms and expectations.
+This parallel carries lessons of quiet but considerable importance.
+Scientific peer review reminds us that critique is directed toward the artefact rather than the individual, that the reviewer’s responsibility lies as much in improving the work as in identifying its deficiencies, and that disagreement is neither aberration nor failure but an engine of intellectual progress.
+Clarity and reproducibility emerge as virtues equal to accuracy, ensuring that knowledge--or code--may endure beyond its initial creation.
+The same sensibilities, when carried into programming, transform the code review from a gatekeeping mechanism into a collaborative act of refinement.
+The central questions become disarmingly simple yet deceptively profound:

-This parallel offers valuable lessons for programmers drawing from scientific peer review.
-It underscores that a review should target the artefact rather than serve as a personal judgment of its author.
-Reviewers bear a duty not only to identify issues but also to contribute constructively toward improving the work, rather than simply dismissing it.
-Disagreements are a natural and often fruitful part of the process, fostering deeper understanding.
-Moreover, clarity and reproducibility are just as crucial as outright correctness, ensuring the work's long-term value.
+Is the intent lucid?
+Could another skilled practitioner extend or reconstruct this work?
-In practice, effective code reviews should probe essential questions: Is the underlying intent transparent?
-Could another skilled practitioner reliably reproduce or build upon this code?
-And does it conform to the prevailing practices in the relevant codebase or field?
+Does it resonate with the conventions and practices of its environment?

 *Scientific peer review reminds us that:*
 - A review is *not* a judgment of the author, but of the artefact